eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-3.md

 Eclipse Tractus-X is an open source project hosted by the Eclipse Foundation licensed under the [Apache License 2.0](https://spdx.org/licenses/Apache-2.0).
 The legal obligations of the content must be observed in all forms of which the content is available.

 This page contains information about legal obligations and checks of your project content.
-The reference is always the [Eclipse Foundation Project Handbook](https://www.eclipse.org/projects/handbook/#ip-project-content).
+The source of truth is always the [Eclipse Foundation Project Handbook](https://www.eclipse.org/projects/handbook/#ip-project-content).

 :::info

-The requirements described here must be met for each contribution.
+The requirements described here **must** be met for each contribution.

-The checks and reviews described here are all about __IP issues__ , it does not cover content reviews in the sense of meeting the specification, completeness of features, etc. [More about the Tractus-X review process.](/docs/oss/code-reviews)
+The checks and reviews described here are all about **IP issues** , it does not cover content reviews in the sense of meeting the specification, completeness of features, etc. [More about the Tractus-X review process.](/docs/oss/code-reviews)

 :::

 ## Description

-Project content is sloppy said, all content you created, e.g. code, scripts, documentation and configuration files.
+Project content is roughly said, all content you created, e.g. code, scripts, documentation and configuration files.
-See the exact explanation for __project content__ in the [Handbook](https://www.eclipse.org/projects/handbook/#ip-project-content).
+See the exact explanation for **project content** in the [Handbook](https://www.eclipse.org/projects/handbook/#ip-project-content).

 ### Checking contributions by a Eclipse contributor

 Contributions by Eclipse contributors (signed [ECA](https://www.eclipse.org/projects/handbook/#contributing-eca)) must be received via an Eclipse Foundation channel (e.g., GitHub pull request, attachment on an issue).

-A Tractus-X committer __can__ accept the contribution without further investigation if all of the following conditions are met:
+A Tractus-X committer **can** accept the contribution without further investigation if all of the following conditions are met:

 - Was developed from scratch; written 100% by Eclipse contributors (no copied code, e.g. from StackOverflow or generated AI code e.g. from ChatGPT)
 - Was submitted under the terms of the project license (e.g. legal doc, copyright & license header)
 - Contains no cryptography; and
 - It contains fewer than 1,000 lines of code, configuration files, and other forms of source code.

-If not, a project committer __must__ engage with the IP Team to request an [IP review for Code Contributions](/docs/oss/issues#eclipse-gitlab-ip-issue-tracker) by the IP Team before the contribution is pushed/merged.
+If not, a project committer **must** engage with the IP Team to request an [IP review for Code Contributions](/docs/oss/issues#eclipse-gitlab-ip-issue-tracker) by the IP Team before the contribution is pushed/merged.

 Additionally check if the DEPENDENCY file is up-to-date:

 - Check for changes of the used libraries (e.g. pom files, package-lock.json, ...)
 - Check for libraries with status "rejected", if present, the contribution must be rejected
-- Check for libraries with status "restricted" __AND__ no IP issues have been created (no issue number is present in the source column), if so a project committer __must__ create the [IP reviews for 3rd party libraries](/docs/oss/issues#eclipse-gitlab-ip-issue-tracker) (TODO AWI: Link to 3rd party checks / Dash Tool)
+- Check for libraries with status "restricted" **AND** no IP issues have been created (no issue number is present in the source column), if so a project committer **must** create the [IP reviews for 3rd party libraries](/docs/oss/issues#eclipse-gitlab-ip-issue-tracker) (TODO AWI: Link to 3rd party checks / Dash Tool)

 ### Contributions by a Tractus-X committer